alfredosa/bashtastic-test/README.md

 # Shell Problems

+> [!WARNING]
+> This project is now officially migrated to https://git.alfie.news/bashtastic-test
+> I will likely delete this sometime.

 ## Ackowledgements

 Thanks to [The Linux Documentation Project](https://www.tldp.org/) for providing the problems 🫀 Go in there and learn some bash 😃